 All entities referred to as Veolia are centrally managed from Veolia's corporate head office located Level 4, 65 Pirrama Road, Pyrmont, 2009, NSW.
-These also share the same Executive Committee acting as principal governing body of Veolia in Australia and New Zealand.
+These also share the same Executive Committee acting as principal governing body of Veolia (all entities listed above) in Australia and New Zealand.
 The CEO and Managing Director of Veolia, chairs the Veolia Executive Committee and is a member of the Board of Directors for each entity.